GoogleContainerTools/kpt-functions-sdk/README.md

 > **Note:** This causes an error if the function takes another kind of `functionConfig`.

-Finally, let's mutate the configuration files by using a source and sink functions:
+Finally, let's mutate the configuration files by using a source and sink function:

 ```sh
 git clone git@github.com:frankfarzan/foo-corp-configs.git